Skip to Content

 Vitamin C may increase bioavailability of iron, and high doses of the vitamin are not recommended for patients with hemochromatosis.

 In vitro and in vivo animal studies have suggested that combining vitamin C with bortezomib interferes with the drug's ability to act as a proteasome inhibitor and blocks bortezomib-initiated apoptosis.[14,15,16] This interference occurred even with the oral administration of vitamin C (40 mg /kg /day) to animals.
 Studies in cell culture and performed by adding blood plasma from healthy volunteers given oral vitamin C (1 g /day) also showed a significant decrease in bortezomib's growth inhibitory effect on multiple myeloma cells.
 Another study found similar results.
-When given at orally achievable concentrations (equivalent to 1 g/day, a dose frequently used by patients), vitamin C was shown to decrease the efficacy of bortezomib on multiple myeloma cells and blocked its inhibitory effect on 20S proteasome activity.
+Plasma from healthy volunteers who took 1 g/day of oral vitamin C was shown to decrease bortezomib growth inhibition in multiple myeloma cells and to block its inhibitory effect on 20S proteasome activity.
 However, a study that utilized mice harboring human prostate cancer cell xenografts failed to find any significant effect of oral vitamin C (40 mg/kg/day or 500 mg/kg/day) on the tumor growth inhibitory action of bortezomib.

 Several studies have been performed to assess the potential synergistic or inhibitory action of vitamin C on certain chemotherapy drugs, with variable results.
 A series of studies in cell culture and in animals bearing tumors has shown that when given at high concentrations or dosages, dehydroascorbic acid (an oxidized form of vitamin C) can interfere with the cytotoxic effects of several chemotherapy drugs.
 However, dehydroascorbic acid is generally present only at low concentrations in dietary supplements and fresh foods.